 How Often Should You Wash Your Sheets?

-However, that’s not the end of the story.
-Understanding the risks and benefits of timely cleanings will help motivate you to stay on a schedule.
-The way that you wash your sheets is just as key, because proper washings ensure that your bedding remains durable and soft.
+Understanding the risks and benefits of timely sheet cleanings can help motivate you to stay on schedule.
+Proper washing also ensures that your bedding remains durable and soft over time.
 In this article, we share how often to wash your sheets, the benefits of frequent washing, and a few recommendations for the best bed sheets in case you’re looking for a new set.

 How Often Do Most People Wash Their Bed Sheets?

-While the data may vary, we estimate that most people wash their sheets about once per month.
-While this isn’t as bad as folks who only clean their bedding quarterly, experts recommend more frequent washing for a myriad of reasons, which we’ll explore below.
+While this data may vary, we estimate that most people wash their sheets about two times a month.
+While this isn’t as bad as folks who only clean their bedding quarterly, experts recommend more frequent washing for a myriad of reasons.

 Experts Recommend Washing Weekly: Here’s Why

-The vast majority of organizations staffed with experts on the topic, ranging from the American Academy of Dermatology (AAD) to New York University’s Langone Medical Center, recommend cleaning your sheets once a week at a minimum.
-The AAD suggests changing your pillowcases two to three times a week, too.
+The vast majority of healthcare providers—including experts from The Ohio State University Wexner Medical Center, the American Academy of Dermatology (AAD), and the Asthma and Allergy Association of America (AAFA) recommend cleaning your sheets once a week at a minimum.
+The AAD and AAFA suggest changing your pillowcases two to three times a week, too.
+(You should also wash your pillows a few times a year.)

-A number of elements factor into the frequency that’s right for you – including how much you move in your sleep and the clothing you wear when you go to bed – but weekly washing is a good place to start for most people.
+A number of elements factor into the frequency that’s right for you—including how much you move in your sleep and the clothing you wear when you go to bed.
+Still, weekly washing is a good place to start for most people.

 Here are other factors that can help determine a frequency that’s right for you:

 - Are you a combination sleeper or do you toss and turn during the night?
-If you stay still, you’re less likely to shed skin.
+If you stay still, you may shed fewer skin cells.

 - Do you shower or exfoliate before bed?
-This can get rid of some dead skin cells.
+Slipping into bed clean lessens the amount of dead skin cells, dirt, and grime transferred to sheets.

-- Do you have issues like acne, eczema, or allergies?
+- Do you have acne, eczema, or allergies?
+Clean sheets can help prevent or minimize acne, eczema, and allergy symptoms.

 What are the Benefits of Washing Your Sheets Regularly?